nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/platform-as-a-service.md

 ### A Container Factory with Openshift

 [Openshift](https://www.openshift.com/) is the container application platform made by RedHat.
-It relies on [Kubernetes](https://kubernetes.io/) and then is able to run and schedule containers on a cluster of nodes.
+It relies on [Kubernetes](https://kubernetes.io/) and is able to run and schedule containers on a cluster of nodes.

 Openshift also adds a specific build workflow that allows to build source code and convert it in Docker image.

-Basically, with that infrastructure, one can provide a way:
+With that infrastructure, one can provide a way:

 * to define an application configuration by selecting a Studio project, a set of additional packages and a base Nuxeo image
 * to provision the Nuxeo server containers and every backing service containers (MongoDB, PostgreSQL, Elasticsearch...)